cnabio/cnab-spec/105-signing.md

 }
 ```

-Objects must contain a `digest` field even if the digest is present in another field.
+Objects MUST contain a `digest` field even if the digest is present in another field.
 This is done to provide _access uniformity_.

 > OCI images, for example, may embed a digest in the image's _version_ field.
 According to this specification, while this is allowed, it does not remove the requirement that the `digest` field be present and filled.